Exabyte-io/esse/README.md

 We welcome contributions for other test cases.
 We suggest forking this repository and introducing the adjustments there.
-The changes in the fork can further be considered for merging into this repository as it is commonly used on Github.
+The changes in the fork can further be considered for merging into this repository as it is commonly used on Github [#links](2).
-This process is explained in more details [#links](2).

 ## Best Practices